 A few weeks ago I had a light bulb moment to change up one of my family’s favorite desserts.
 My family absolutely loves my copy cat version of Chili’s chocolate chip paradise pie.
 I have taken it to several gathering too (it is great for big groups since it makes a whole sheet pan) and it has been a hit.
-Anyway, I had the idea to make it with macadamia nuts and white chocolate chips.
+Anyway, I had the idea to make a tropical paradise pie with macadamia nuts and white chocolate chips.

 Let me just say it was DIVINE!
 My husband, who is a big chocolate lover, said it was even better than the original.
 I think I agree with him too.
 Everyone was fighting for a piece as it came down to the last few pieces.
-You can top it with ice cream and caramel or eat it plain like a blondie.
+You can top this tropical paradise pie with ice cream and caramel or eat it plain like a blondie.
 Either way, it is a tropical paradise in your mouth!Print

 - 1 1/2 cup butter, melted